Johnny Thomson: Sprint cars

 Thomson made his first "Big Car" (now sprint car) start in September 1952 at the Vermont State Fairgrounds.
 He primarily raced on the AAA Eastern circuit in 1953; he finished ninth after winning at Altamont, New York.
 Thomson won the Eastern AAA Big Car championship in 1954 after winning eight events.
 AAA ended sanctioning after the 1955 season and it was replaced by the United States Automobile Club (USAC) in 1956.
 He continued in the Eastern Division in 1956 and had wins at Williams Grove, Trenton Speedway, and Reading Fairgrounds Speedway; he finished second in points behind Tommy Hinnershitz.
 Thomson's sprint car races in 1957 were primarily in the USAC Eastern division; he won twice at Reading and once at the Allentown fairgrounds to finish third in points.
 Thomas returned from injury to win the first 1958 USAC Sprint Car Series Eastern race at Williams Grove; he followed up with two wins at Reading and one at Allentown to win the Eastern championship.

 Death

-Thomson was racing in a USAC Sprint Car at the Great Allentown Fair on September 24, 1960.
+On September 24, 1960, Thomson was racing in a USAC Sprint Car at the Great Allentown Fair at the Allentown Fairgrounds.
 On a rutty and dry track, his car flipped and crashed through the backstretch fence and flipped into the infield.
-He was thrown out of the car and he was pinned underneath the car after it stopped rolling.
-His leg was broken and he died several hours later at Allentown General Hospital.
+He was thrown out of the car and was pinned underneath the car after it stopped rolling.
+His leg was broken, and he died several hours later at Allentown General Hospital in Allentown, Pennsylvania, at age 38.
 His friend Tommy Hinnershitz announced his retirement from racing shortly after Thomson's death.

 Thomson was survived by his wife and four sons (Dale, Dana, David and Darryl).